What's new in 3.0.0

 5 MB fixed padding (ParaShare)

 ParaShare authenticated blobs are padded to exactly 5,242,880 bytes (5 MiB) with cryptographically random bytes before upload.
-An observer on the network cannot determine the size, type, or content of the transferred file — effective DPI masking for classified data flows.
-Anonymous blobs retain their actual encrypted size up to 5 MB.
+An observer on the network cannot determine the size, type, or content of the transferred file.
+This is effective DPI masking for classified data flows.

 Certificate Transparency log